 A Vermont registered agent is an individual or company that maintains a physical address in the state and is willing to accept legal documents on behalf of a business.
 We scan and upload those documents at our office in Shelburne, VT so you can view them immediately.

-With our Vermont registered agent service, get Privacy by Default®, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.
+With our Vermont registered agent service, get Privacy by Default®, business address, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.

 Everything You Need To Know About Vermont Registered Agents:

 - What Do Vermont Registered Agents Do?

 - How To Be Your Own Vermont Registered Agent

 - How Do I Change My Vermont Registered Agent?

 - What Makes Northwest Different From Other Services?

 - How To Order Registered Agent Service